|

 Instructions

-2. Coat the venison meat with salt and pepper.
+2. Remove any excess moisture from the venison meat with paper towel and season with salt and pepper.

 Raw venison roast wrapped in twine on a white plate.